Admissions

 Professional Diploma in Biblical Foundations

 The Professional Diploma is open admissions.
-Any student aged sixteen or older may register and begin coursework.
+Any student aged eighteen or older may register and begin coursework.
 No formal application, no prior credentials, and no prerequisites are required.
 Registration is the only step necessary to begin.

 | Requirement | Details |